-The idea for this installation is based on the concept that sound can be used for investigating acoustic and architectural properties.
-Sound can be be used as a cue for location, with sound we could be able to ‘see’ acoustic and architectural shapes.
-In general our hearing (and sound) will be applied as a (primal) tool for perception.
+The idea for this installation is based on the concept that sound can be used for investigating acoustic and architectural spaces (like bats or dolphins do, and also in some occasions blind people use clicking sounds to locate themselves).
+Sound can be be used as a cue for location, with sound we are be able to ‘see’ acoustic and architectural shapes.
+In general our hearing will be applied as a tool for perception.
 For this installation I developped a device that is a kind of sound space investigator; the Echolocator.

 The Echolocator incorporates a sound device, a laser beam, a communicating tracking device and a small screen that maps the space.
 It can emit short sounds that are optimal for echolocation.
 These sounds are based on sounds that animals use for echolocation.
 There are in total a dozen of those devices.
 The spectators receive a device when they enter the space.
 Each device sounds slightly different and will interact with each other.